nancyliqn91/Eau-Claires-Salon/README.md

 #### By _Qian Li_ 😊

 #### This is my independent c# project for practice which creates a MVC web application to help a salon manage employees (stylists) and clients.
+A user can also see the employees (stylists) and clients list alphabetically, search them by name, and add appointments with them.

 ## Technologies Used